Günter Breithardt: Professional life

-From 1970, Breithardt worked as a research assistant, first at the Institute of Pathology at the University of Düsseldorf under the direction of Hubert Meessen, and from 1971 at the Medical Clinic and Polyclinic under the direction of Franz Loogen, the doyen of German cardiology.
+From 1970, Breithardt worked as a research assistant, first at the Institute of Pathology at the University of Düsseldorf under the direction of Hubert Meessen, and from 1971 at the Medical Clinic and Polyclinic under the direction of Franz Loogen.
 He was recognised as a specialist in internal medicine in 1976 and in cardiology in 1977.

 In 1978 Breithardt habilitated with a thesis on "Clinical electrophysiological investigations of sinus node function" and became a senior physician at the Medical Clinic and Polyclinic B of the University of Düsseldorf.

 In 1982 he was appointed professor (C3 for a limited period) at the University of Düsseldorf.
 There he headed the Electrophysiology Laboratory of the Clinic for Cardiology, Angiology and Pneumology.
 In 1984 he was appointed professor for life (C3).

 In 1988 he followed a call to the University of Münster, where he was appointed Professor for Life (C4) and Director of the Medical Clinic and Polyclinic C (Cardiology and Angiology, including Internal Intensive Care Medicine).

 In 1991 he also took over as head of the "Coronary Heart Disease" department (later: Molecular Cardiology) at the Leibniz Institute for Arteriosclerosis Research at Münster University.